KKlob/Capstone1/README.md

      * TransactionHash - Shows basic info of the transaction
      * Wallet Address - Shows basic info of the wallet
    * User Page: User will have the option to login and store a list of wallets they own/want to watch.
 Wallets can be grouped by the user to show total value
+     * Will show each group separately as well as detail of each wallet's contents in each group
+     * Will allow a user to filter results based on:
+       * group name
+       * amount of eth/token
+       * if group/wallet has token
+       * total amount of group / wallet
-   * New to Eth Page: Shows some basic info / links to sites that give greate beginner knowledge to get the user started.
+   * Eth Education Page: Shows some basic info / links to sites that give greate beginner knowledge to get the user started.

 2. The demographic of users I'm targeting with this capstone are your basic ethereum users.
 People who have just started learning about crypto and Ethereum specificly but feel overwhelemed by some of the currently existing blockchain explorers available.
 I'll also hope to get people who are curious about Ethereum but have yet to take the plunge.

-3. I have multiple different APIs the backend will be calling to.
+3. I'll be using Etherscan.io's API for most all data necessary to show the user.
+The Web3py/Infura SDK will be used primarily to help encode/decode hex values as well as get some information not accessible from Etherscan's API.
 I'll also be using a PostgreSQL database to help keep within the free.99 call limits.
 The front-end will query/pull data on Users from the DB as well as some statisical data.
 The backend will handle passing requests on Block#/TransactionHash/Wallet Address info and filter the information given back to ensure only what is needed is passed on to the user.

 4. API Used:
    * [Etherscan.io](https://docs.etherscan.io/getting-started/creating-an-account)